TusharPaul01/Sentiment-Analysis-Hear-Mind-ML-Web-App/README.md

 Deep Learning model BERT of Neural Network has been implemented to find the sentiment using text &amp; then hosted on web app.

 Sentiment Analysis with BERT:
-BERT is a state-of-the-art deep learning model that utilizes a transformer architecture to understand and represent the contextual information of words in a text.
+BERT is a state-of-the-art deep learning model that utilizes a transformer architecture to understand & represent the contextual information of words in a text.
 It has achieved remarkable performance in various natural language processing tasks, including sentiment analysis.
 Sentiment analysis aims to determine the sentiment or emotional tone expressed in a given text.
 Mood has been categorised into 5 levels : 1)Excellent 2)Good 3)Fine 4)Bad 5)Extremely Bad

 Model Implementation: